Drew Waters Player Props: Royals vs. Twins

-Drew Waters -- with a slugging percentage of .639 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals versus the Minnesota Twins, with Joe Ryan on the hill, on July 3 at 8:10 PM ET.
+The Kansas City Royals, including Drew Waters and his .500 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Kenta Maeda and the Minnesota Twins at Target Field, Tuesday at 2:10 PM ET.

-He strung together two hits (going 2-for-3 with a double and an RBI) in his most recent appearance against the Dodgers.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Drew Waters Game Info & Props vs. the Twins